« Home

 Honza was due to arrive from D.C. around the same time, so we had agreed to meet in the arrivals area and take the Flybus together to the hotel.
 We found each other easily enough, but almost immediately, Honza struck me with a piece of extraordinary news.
 In a strange and colossal coincidence he had run into two old friends and former coworkers of ours in Washington Dulles whom we hadn't seen in years.
 Against astronomical odds, they were bound to Reykjavik on the exact same flight.
 They were in a rush to make it to a bike tour of the capital, so we didn't have time for a proper reunion, but we agreed to meet up later in the day.

 For some inexplicable reason, Reykjavik's international airport is not actually in Reykjavik but in Keflavik.
 Don't let the rhyme fool you — the two are a full 45km apart.
 And the only barely affordable way to make it to the capital is to buy a roundtrip bus ticket with the monopolistic Flybus, a journey that will set you back ISK 5,000.
 They run a rather strange relay system.
 The main airport bus will drop you and your bags off at a bus terminal where you then have to take a shuttle your hotel.
+We stayed at the Hotel Radisson, which was reasonably comfortable and well-kept.
+The only complaint, though really more of a complaint of all hotels in Iceland, is that the hot water stunk of sulphur.
+The cold water from the tap was odorless and tasted like pure spring water, but any mix of hot and cold made one's nose wrinkle.

-What could one expect from a botanical garden on an island with a frigid sounding name like Iceland?
-Well, not much, so we were very pleasantly surprised by the extent and diversity of its flora.
-From here our walk continued north towards the bay, or vik in Icelandic, which, of course, is what the suffix in Reykjavik refers to.
 Along the way we passed a multitude of houses with trampolines in the yard.
 We would find these accessories in the yards of houses in many townships throughout the country, which makes one wonder if trampolining is not some kind of national pastime here.
-Perhaps it was not the season for it, but we never actually saw anyone, be that child or adult, ever actually use it.
+Perhaps it was not the season for it, but we never actually saw anyone, be that child or adult, ever actually use one.
 Of course, it is also possible the trampoline is just a remnant of the buoyant times of Icelandic investment banking.

 The Golden Triangle

-Honza and I had booked the 7-day self-drive tour from IcelandTotal.com that entitled us to a car rental and guide book with a detailed itinerary to help us navigate this unknown land.
-The itinerary the company had left for us at the hotel, however, was NOT the one we had booked, which prompted a series of awkward (and expensive) calls on Honza's cell phone with IcelandTotal's emergency hotline, which happened to be monitored by some poor old lady who, like most people, seemed to enjoy sleeping in on Saturday mornings and did not appreciate being awakened to deal with disgruntled tourists.
+Honza and I had booked a 7-day self-drive tour from IcelandTotal.com that entitled us to a car rental and guide book with a detailed itinerary to help us navigate this unknown land.
+The itinerary the company had left for us at the hotel, however, was NOT the one we had booked, which prompted a series of awkward (and expensive) calls on Honza's cell phone with IcelandTotal's emergency hotline, which happened to be monitored by a poor old lady who, like most people, seemed to enjoy sleeping in on Saturday mornings and did not appreciate being awakened to deal with disgruntled tourists.

 Nevertheless, what had to be done had to be done, and we managed to get her to email the hotel a copy of the correct itinerary.
 First on the list was picking up our rental car from Hertz, which turned out to be a tiny VW Polo sans A/C., not that that would be a problem.
 Anything over 69 Fahrenheit is a heat wave in Iceland, so if you get hot while driving, you just roll down your window, the old fashioned way.